All relationships require rules. Sometimes the rules are obvious and sometimes they need to be established. This is especially true amongst coParents.

 • Making very clear and very explicit agreements – nailing down details.

-Make a list of specific rules of conduct in addition to these that you will follow with each other.
-For example, if you might have some bad habits and have trouble staying on topic, come up with some ways that you can get back on topic if you get off.
+To establish your own set of rules, we recommend making a list of specific rules (in addition to the ones stated above) that you would like in your coParenting relationship.
+For example, you might have a tendency of being late, so make it a rule that you set your clock 10 minutes early so that you will be on time for pick-ups, drop-offs, and any other scheduled activity.
 Make rules that will encourage you to work cooperatively with one another.
 Like all relationships, this is a work in progress.
 If the other parent does something that discourages you from working cooperatively with them, consider introducing a new rule.

 Protecting the coParenting relationship is protecting your children.
 People make relationships safe by having rules.
-We have now set goals, which serve as standards for future decisions, and we have also established rules of conduct, so that we both feel emotionally safe in our coParenting relationship.
 After all, children cannot feel safe in their family if the parents do not feel safe with one another.